nimritee/nimritee-blogs/content/blog/CSSTricks/index.md

 ---
 title: Simple CSS tricks with images.
 date: "2020-05-10T18:49:37.121Z"
 description: "Simple CSS techniques with images that would help you develop web pages a little better and faster.
-Among these are backgroud-repeat, mask-image, zoom on hover,scroll-snap-type and shape-outsie"
+Among these are backgroud-repeat, mask-image, zoom on hover,scroll-snap-type and shape-outside"
 ---

-*This article shares some of my most pleasing moments learning CSS, and I hope it's the same for you as well.*
+*This article shares some of my most pleasing moments of learning CSS, I hope it's the same for you as well.*

-CSS is a Cascading Style Sheet and used to describe how HTML elements should display.
-CSS can not only provide colours, positions to the HTML elements, etc., but it can also create animations and enhance the web page.
-It's totally worth to know some useful tips and tricks which may help you create amazing web pages.
+CSS is an abbreviated form of Cascading Style Sheet.
+It is used to describe how HTML elements should be displayed.
+CSS can not only provide colours, positions to the HTML elements, etc., but it can also create animations and enhance your web page.
+It's totally worth to know some useful tips and tricks which will help you to create amazing web pages.

 ## 1. background-repeat

 The <font color ="#905"> <span style="background-color:#e1e2e3">background-repeat</span></font> property sets if and how a background image will be repeated.
 It is used in conjunction with the <span style="background-color:#e1e2e3">background-image</span> property.
-We can repeat the background image along the horizontal, vertical axis or not repeat at all.<br>
+We can repeat the background image along the horizontal axis, vertical axis or not repeat it at all.<br>
 *By default, a <span style="background-color:#e1e2e3">background-image</span> is repeated both vertically and horizontally.*

 <b>Syntax</b>